 Likewise, the patient should also conduct their visit in a private location.
 Under HIPAA the patient is responsible for securing their own safe space for virtual treatment.
 Yet a provider can act as a valuable resource to help the patient protect their own privacy.
 A proactive approach to security can go a long way towards protecting patients and building trust.
 Here are some precautions that providers can take with patients when starting a telehealth visit:

 These steps go beyond the requirements of HIPAA, but diligence is key to protecting your patients.

 The software you choose should be an asset to building a HIPAA compliant telehealth program, not a liability.
 A platform should encrypt communication channels and secure stored data.
 Providers have a responsibility to scrutinize the entire care environment, both physical and digital, to keep PHI secure.
 Equipping your workspace and care team to prioritize security is an important piece of the puzzle.
 Choosing a software partner that values security creates even more protection for you and your patients.

 If you want to be confident that your telehealth services protect you and your patients, consider Mend.
 Mend is a total telehealth and patient engagement software that never compromises on security with all HIPAA compliant features.
-Mend is also HITECH Act, E-Sign Act, COPPA, ADA WCAG 2.0, CAN-SPAM, TCPA, & 42 CFR Part 2 Compliant.
+Mend is also SOC 2 Type 2 based on HITRUST, NIST CSF, HITECH Act, E-Sign Act, COPPA, ADA WCAG 2.0, PCI, CAN-SPAM, TCPA, & 42 CFR Part 2 compliant.
 Take advantage of high-quality video visits, automatic patient reminders, live tech support for patients and providers.
 Offer HIPAA compliant telemedicine with Mend, and use our suite of tools to help more patients than ever.

 The software features should meet your practice's needs.
 Make sure the price matches your budget.
 Also consider the level of service the company provides.